 Although we have always held high standards for packaging events, in response to the Coronavirus outbreak and in order to safely continue gathering in a group setting to package this much needed food, we implemented even more safety measures.
-Signs are hung at our entrance requesting no one enter with any viral symptom.

 All volunteers and staff are required to use hand sanitizer before and during the event.
 Temperature checks taken at registration.
 Everyone is required to wear masks, hair nets, disposable aprons, and disposable gloves.
 We also follow the recommendation for social distancing which limits the number of staff and volunteers at any event.
 All tables, packaging utensils, and equipment are thoroughly cleaned and sanitized after each event.

 According to FDA.gov “there is no evidence of food or food packaging being associated with transmission of COVID-19.
 Facilities are required to use personnel practices that protect against contamination of food, food contact surfaces and packaging and to maintain clean and sanitized facilities and food contact surfaces.”